LoganBarnes/MusicEditor/README.md

 **Networking** - The graphical program communicates with the MaxMSP patch through a UDP connection.

-**Modern OpenGL** - Using the newer OpenGL API's allowed for increased speed and shader control.
+**OpenGL Core Profile** - Using the newer OpenGL API's allowed for increased speed and shader control.
 Transparent objects were created by using a geometry shader to render the scene multiple times from differing perspectives.

 **Original Music** - The music for the demo was written by Scott McGowan and Logan Barnes and the guitar music for the performance was written by Jake Shields.